FAQs About SoundWell Music Therapy and Its Policies

 Do You Accept Insurance?

-Through SonderMind, I’m credentialed as an in-network provider through Aetna, Anthem (HMO and PPO), Cigna, United Healthcare and ComPsych.
+Through SonderMind, I’m credentialed as an in-network provider through Aetna, Anthem (HMO and PPO), Cigna, United Healthcare (including Optum Health).
 I’m also credentialed through Profile EAP, which is available to employees of Centura Health.

 For all other insurances companies, I require payment at the time of service.
 However, I can write you up a superbill for you to submit to your insurance company for reimbursement.